digiltd/oh-rtd-test/Comet-Visu.md

 An example configuration for openHAB´s demo config will be added here soon.

+## Known problems

+Some parts of the CometVisu need a PHP runtime.
+As this is not included in Jetty, the following parts do not work:
+* Editor
+* Configuration check
+* Configuration upgrade (only needed if you upgrade your CometVisu to a new release)

+Currently the only workaround is to build, edit and maintain your CometVisu configuration manually with an XML editor of your choice.

 ## Screenshots

 will be available soon, meanwhile some screenshots can be found here: